ibm-cloud-docs/cloud-object-storage/api-reference/api-reference-buckets.md

 Find out more about Immutable Object Storage in the [documentation](/docs/cloud-object-storage?topic=cloud-object-storage-immutable).

-The minimum and maximum supported values for the retention period settings `MinimumRetention`, `DefaultRetention`, and `MaximumRetention` are 0 days and 365243 days (1000 years) respectively.
+The minimum and maximum supported values for the retention period settings `MinimumRetention`, `DefaultRetention`, and `MaximumRetention` are a minimum of 0 days and a maximum of 365243 days (1000 years).

 This operation does not make use of extra query parameters.
 The required `Content-MD5` header needs to be the binary representation of a base64-encoded MD5 hash.
 The following snippet shows one way to achieve the content for that particular header.